JuanFMontesinos/torch_mir_eval/README.md

 - Version 0.3: Incorporates new PyTorch's fft package for versions>1.7 and deprecates `torch.rfft` and
                 `torch.ifft` following pytorch's roadmap.

+## Warning
+It seems there may be differences between GPU and CPU results in some corner cases (due to pytorch issues).
+CPU version seems to provide good results.
+CI unit tests are carried out for cpu tensors.

 ## Current available functions
 * Separation:
   - `mir_eval.separation.bss_eval_sources`